 The patient had an accident when being transferred “from a recliner to wheelchair while facing the recliner with the wheelchair behind her.”
 At that time, “the patient’s knee seemed to buckle.
 The legs gave out, and the patient started going down.”
 The staff gently lowered the patient to her knees on the floor.”

 As a part of the investigation, the survey team interviewed the Director of Nursing who confirmed the “MDS (Minimum Data Set) should match the Care Plan” stating that “we need to be able to follow the Care Plan.”
 The Director also confirmed that “the facility failed to develop a Comprehensive Care Plan that addresses the functional transfer needs for [the resident] based on the comprehensive MDS assessment.”
 The investigators also interviewed a Registered Nurse (RN) providing the resident care who “confirmed the MDS assessment was accurate and the resident required two persons for transfers.”

 If you suspect your loved one is being abused or mistreated while living at NHC Place Healthcare Farragut, call the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Knox County victims of mistreatment living in long-term facilities including nursing homes in Knoxville.
+Our network of attorneys fights aggressively on behalf of Knox County victims of mistreatment living in long-term facilities including nursing homes in Knoxville.

 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse victim case against the facility and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working today on your behalf to ensure your rights are protected.